s

 The greatest Indian eateries in London are quickly changing.
 Today’s menus include regional specialities that are bursting with real spices.
 Tradition and flavour are now prioritised over British-Indian fusion.

 At the forefront are locations such as City Spice London on Brick Lane.
 City Spice is renowned for providing some of the best Indian cuisine in the capital, fusing traditional methods with contemporary flair.
 It honours culture in addition to serving cuisine.
-Additionally, culinary tours and guidebook regularly name it as one of London’s best Indian eateries.
+Additionally, culinary tours and guidebooks regularly name it as one of London’s best Indian eateries.

 Places like these are popular with millennials.
 Authenticity is important to them.
 They want an experience with every bite, not simply a curry.